ISIL attacks kill 30 in Syrian desert

 Foreign powers

-Syria’s war broke out after President Bashar al-Assad’s government crushed peaceful pro-democracy protests in 2011 and then drew in foreign powers and global jihadists.
+Syria’s war broke out after President Bashar al-Assad’s government crushed peaceful pro-democracy protests in 2011 and then drew in foreign powers and armed groups from around the world.

 The conflict has killed more than 500,000 people and driven half of the country’s pre-war population from their homes.